 Marinette County Lake Quality

-Wisconsin, 22 lakes, average grade A (Excellent)
+Wisconsin, 21 lakes, average grade B (Good)

 A meaningful share of Marinette's lakes break 50 feet of depth, which matters because deep lakes hold cooler water all summer and resist the resuspended-sediment problems that plague shallow basins.
-The county's best-graded lake is Bass Lake (A).
+The county's best-graded lake is Eagle Lake (A).

 Quick Answers for Marinette County